-The intention of this policy is to clearly define to any individual how Stone Computers Ltd processes ‘Personal data’ for which it has responsibility.
+The intention of this policy is to clearly define to any individual how Stone Technologies Ltd processes ‘Personal data’ for which it has responsibility.

 The definition of ‘Personal data’ is that as defined by the General Data Protection Regulation 2016 – this is primarily pieces of data that identify you as an individual.

-In circumstances where any individual supplies ‘Personal data’ about themselves to Stone Computers Ltd, we will become responsible for it legally as the ‘Data Controller’.
+In circumstances where any individual supplies ‘Personal data’ about themselves to Stone Technologies Ltd, we will become responsible for it legally as the ‘Data Controller’.

 The definition of a ‘Data Controller’ or ‘Data Processor ‘, is that as defined by the General Data Protection Regulation 2016.